Working from Home

 However, once you are there, in your chair, it is also very easy to get so engrossed that you work the whole day without taking a decent break.
 And if you're wondering, walking a few steps into the kitchen to make a coffee/lunch and bringing it back to your desk does not count!
 I'm talking about proper breaks.

-If you were working for an employer in an office you would not only be given but also, in most cases, be expected to take your breaks.
+If you were in the office ideally you would not only be given but also, in most cases, be expected to take your breaks.
 So, unless you are so inspired that the creative juices are flowing and you really can't stop, please do stop from time to time for a little rest.